 for use as an anti-submarine warfare training aid.
 After this offer was accepted, the K IX departed for Sydney for repairs.

 On May 12, 1942 arrived in Sydney Harbor and was awaiting repairs.

 On June 1, 1942 at 12:30am, HA-24 Type A Midget Submarine (M24) fired two torpedoes at USS Chicago (CA-29).
 Both missed, one ran aground without exploding.
 The other passed under Hr.
 Ms. K IX then detonated against the breakwater with the explosion damaged the submarine and lifted HMAS Kuttabul out of the water and sinking it and killing 21 sailors aboard

 Afterwards, underwent extensive repairs.

 On July 25, 1942 decommissioned from the Royal Netherlands Navy.
 On June 22, 1943 commissioned in the Royal Australian Navy as HMAS K9.
 Afterwards, this submarine saw very little active service due to the poor mechanical state of the submarine and spent only a total of 31 days at sea.

-On January 22, 1944, the submarine was badly damaged by a battery explosion.
-Due to a lack of spare parts, K9 was decommissioned from the RAN on March 31, 1944, having spent only 31 days at sea.
+On January 22, 1944 badly damaged by a battery explosion.
+Due to a lack of spare parts, no repairs were undertaken.
+On March 31, 1944 decommissioned from the RAN.
+Afterwards, recommissioned with the

 Dutch Submarines - Boat K IX